shpoopdy/Webby/README.md

-# shpoopdy.JavaScript
+# My Website
-My GitHub page, but with some JavaScript added.
+My current website and such.